Posted on 30 January 2020

 Wightman was born in the English Midlands at Burbage, Leicestershire, in 1566.
 Early in his childhood the family moved to nearby Burton-on-Trent and this would be where Wightman would grow up.

-The English Midlands Rebel
+The Rebellious English Midlands

 At the time, this part of the English Midlands was a rebellious part of the country at the time.
 The local nobles were William Paget and his family -who had a history of of being Catholics.

 They had previously supported the plot for Mary Queen of Scots to seize the throne from Elizabeth I and when that failed they fled, for a while, to France.
 Subsequently, without their influence, the area embraced Puritanism, as it sought to reform established English church from within.

 Part Puritan, part Anabaptist and part radical , Wightman became a prominent figure in the local community.
 In 1596, he became interested in the case of the so-called Steepenhill Witch.
 A young girl called Alice Goodridge had been accused by a young boy named Thomas Darling of possessing him with the devil.
 Goodridge was arrested and jailed in Derby.

 Wightman was one of five men that carried out a ‘Witches’ Examination’, seeking for signs of the devil in the young girl.
 Despite the case collapsing for lack of evidence, Wightman became both a recognised and well regarded preacher.
 But his preaching was rebellious as Wighman believed the Church of England was corrupt and therefore was corrupting society itself.